 - And more

-Standard, annual membership costs between £21.50 (for students) to £43.
+Standard, annual membership costs between £1.83 (for students) to £4 per month.
 There are concessions for unemployed and older cyclists.
-There are also reductions for family membership and for longer-term subscriptions.
+There are also reductions for family membership, longer-term subscriptions, disabled riders and carers.

 You can find out more about Cycling UK membership here.